mcgarrah/password_check/README.md

-# password_check
+# Password check prototype

-A simplistic password checking prototype for my HCI course.
+A simplistic password checking prototype for my HCI course at Gatech.
+It was used as part of a survey for password entry for a website registration process.

+DO NOT USE FOR PRODUCTION SYSTEMS.

 This prototype is for password validation interface testing.
 It is the second version with additional complexity checks